 So, here are some traits of a great blog layout and design that keeps readability in mind:

-- Navigation: Your blog should have some sort of navigation menu so that visitors can easily find their way around and get to the pages or posts they’re interested in.
+• Navigation: Your blog should have some sort of navigation menu so that visitors can easily find their way around and get to the pages or posts they’re interested in.

-- Blog Header: The header section at the top of the page is often the first thing that visitors see when they arrive at your blog.
+• Blog Header: The header section at the top of the page is often the first thing that visitors see when they arrive at your blog.
 It sets the tone for your blog and draws readers in.
 It should typically include a high-quality image, your logo, and a brief description of what your blog is about.

-- Blog Cards: Displaying your blog posts in cards or thumbnails will let you show a lot of content to your visitors in an organized way.
+• Blog Cards: Displaying your blog posts in cards or thumbnails will let you show a lot of content to your visitors in an organized way.
 Blog thumbnails typically include a featured image, title, date, author name, blog excerpt, category, and a “Read More” button.

-- Social Sharing: Incorporating social sharing into your blog makes it easy for readers to share your content across the web.
-An easy way to add social sharing buttons to your blog is with a plugin like Shared Counts.
+• Social Sharing: Incorporating social sharing into your blog makes it easy for readers to share your content across the web.
+An easy way to add social sharing buttons to your blog is with a plugin like Shared Counts

-21 Best Blog Designs
+21 Best Blog Design Examples

 Hopefully, these blog designs will inspire you to beautify your own blog.
-Plus, we’ll share some tips along the way that will help you recreate some of the features you’ll see.
+Plus, we’ll share some design tips along the way that will help you recreate some of the features you’ll see.

 1. Sincerely Jules